rupl/chrisruppel.com/travel/_posts/2016-08-19-marthas-vineyard-bones.md

   comment: Along the way we passed many other boats taking advantage of the sunny afternoon.
   type: wide
   bgpad: 50%
+- src: mv-fishing-5.jpg
+  alt: Sushi ingredients on a table.
+  comment: Our feast!
+  type: wide
+  bgpad: 50%

 tags:
 - boats